 The rate is $96 per year for individuals.
 Rates for families and seniors are higher.

 Additionally, they have bonuses like identity theft protection.
 Discounts are available for other medical expenses like vision, prescriptions and hearing care.

 Humana Dental Savings

-The sign-up process is quick and almost always accepted within 24 hours-72 hours at the most.
-Prices start at just $10 per month!
+The sign-up process is quick and almost always accepted within 24 to 72 hours.
+Prices start at just $10 per month.